andreas-prouza/ibm-i-build/README.md

 * Define ```~/.profile``` file:

     ```sh
-    export PATH="/QOpenSys/pkgs/bin:$PATH"
+    echo 'export PATH="/QOpenSys/pkgs/bin:$PATH"' > ~/.profile
     ```
     This is neseccary to have the correct ```PATH``` in the IBM i shell.

 * Use key authentication

+    * Linux

         ```sh
         ssh-keygen -b 4096
         # Enter your key name full qualified (e.g. /home/prouza/.ssh/academy_rsa)
         # Then you will be asked for a password.
 If you set one, you will be asked for it on each Login.
 If not you will be logged in without any prompt.
         ```

-    * Linux

         On Linux you can simple use ```ssh-copy-id``` to copy the public key to your remote system.
         ```sh